Temple Run 2: Endless Escape

 What Are The Key Features?

-Swipe-based navigation for turning, jumping, sliding, and dodging obstacles.
+Swipe-based navigation for turning, jumping, sliding, and dodging obstacles in a continuous loop.

-Unlockable heroes with unique abilities and cosmetic items.
+Unlockable heroes with unique abilities and cosmetic items like pets and hats.

-Full game functionality without an active internet connection.
+Full game functionality available without an active internet connection.

 How much does it cost?

-- In-app purchases for currency and cosmetic bundles
+- In-app purchases for virtual currency and items

-Monetization relies on high-volume ad impressions and micro-transactions for cosmetic and utility items.
+Monetization relies on a high-volume free-to-play model supported by ad inventory and microtransactions for character and pet assets.

 Who Built It?